robertkleffner/conlangs/unnamed-active-stative/basic-features.md

 j
 l (only inflectionary)
-r/t (flapped 'r' sound between vowels, liquid after consonant) l (only in sandhi and at the start of roots) rr (only in sandhi) f - v w - wh
+r/t (flapped 'r' sound between vowels, liquid after consonant) ll (only in sandhi and at the start of roots) rr (only in sandhi) f - v w - wh